Bushfire Risk Assessments & Building Approval Assistance

 Bushfire Risk Consultants conduct comprehensive bushfire assessments for development applications against the NSW RFS document ‘Planning for Bushfire Protection’ 2006 and AS3959-2009.
 Under s.4.46 (formerly s.91) of the EPA Act 1979 in combination with s.100B of the NSW Rural Fires Act 1997, these developments require a Bushfire Safety Authority (BFSA) from the NSW RFS.

 We work closely with our clients, balancing site constraints, the built and natural environmental requirements, and present a detailed report, outlining what you need to do to achieve compliance.
 We promise that our service, availability and advice will exceed your expectations.
 By engaging Bushfire Risk Consultants in the early planning stages will prevent costly delays, planning restrictions and potentially maximise development yield.

 Alternate Solution Report

 Alternative Solutions Reports are used if your development cannot comply with the acceptable solutions, or your site is heavily constrained, and a one-size-fits-all approach under the planning framework may not suffice.

-Development applications of this type will require the submission of additional information to that as identified in the submission requirements for 100B and 79BA developments.
+Development applications of this type will require the submission of additional information to that as identified in the submission requirements for 100B and s.4.14 (formerly s.79BA) developments.